 Mr. Martin serves on the Boards of the Lyric Opera of Chicago, the Ann & Robert H. Lurie Children’s Hospital of Chicago, the Crown Family Philanthropies, the Urban League of Chicago, the Chicago Council on Global Affairs and the University of Chicago Law School Visiting Committee.
 He is also a member of the Civic Committee of the Commercial Club of Chicago, and the Economic Club of Chicago.
 For nearly two decades, he was a member of the Corporate Board of Directors of the Boys and Girls Clubs of Chicago, including serving as secretary, vice-chairman and, most recently, as chairman from 2011-2014.
 For nearly a decade, Mr. Martin served on the Illinois Supreme Court Committee on Character and Fitness.
 He received the Judge Learned Hand Human Relations Award from the American Jewish Committee for his extraordinary professional accomplishments and dedication to philanthropic and civic endeavors.

 Mr. Martin attended Harvard Law School, receiving his J.D. in 1988.
 While there, he was a member of the Harvard Legal Aid Bureau.
-Prior to attending Harvard Law School, he received his B.A., magna cum laude, in 1985 from the University of Notre Dame, where he studied economics, government and international relations.
-At Notre Dame, Mr. Martin was active in a number of programs related to what is now known as the Center for Social Concerns, including Urban Plunge and the Summer Service Program.
+Before attending Harvard Law School, he received his B.A., magna cum laude, in 1985 from the University of Notre Dame, where he studied economics, government and international relations.